lhofbauer/fratoo/docs/running.rst

     model.perform_runs(names, entities, functions)

 As can be seen above, the input data dictionary passed to the scenario functions consists of the parameter names as the keys and Pandas DataFrames of the actual data as the respective values.

-A more handy way to generate a large number of scenarios or run sensitivity analysis without defining the function for each run by hand is shown in the :doc:`tutorials <tutorial>`.
+..
+A more handy way to generate a large number of scenarios or run sensitivity analysis without defining the function for each run by hand is shown in the :doc:`tutorials <tutorial>`

 The figure below shows the entities part of each of the runs.
 It includes 3 spatial entities: an aggregated area of Camden and Islington, (partial) England, and the (partial) UK.

 .. figure:: figures/multi-scale_structure_example_4.*